adomingues/adomingues.github.io/_posts/2017-03-16-how-big-is-the-offspring.md

 ![plot of chunk plot_with_units]({{ site.url }}/figure/plot_with_units-1.png)

 So yes, there is some growing happening but also a dip around the first week when `Em` lost nearly 200 g.
-Turns out this is completely [normal](http://www.nhs.uk/Conditions/pregnancy-and-baby/Pages/baby-weight-and-height.aspx) and as expected at the next visit the weight was beck up again.
+Turns out this is completely [normal](http://www.nhs.uk/Conditions/pregnancy-and-baby/Pages/baby-weight-and-height.aspx) and as expected at the next visit the weight was back up again.

 Looking at her numbers alone feel a little bland, and as I keep hearing in [more or less](http://www.bbc.co.uk/programmes/b006qshd) to understand how big a number really is, one needs to compare it to something.